-2.16.
+2.16.2.17.
 "Record" means any information relating to the conduct or performance of a governmental or proprietary function prepared, owned, used, or retained by any state or local agency regardless of physical form or characteristics.

-2.17.
+2.17.2.18.
 "Residential address" means a residential street, school or work address of an individual, as specified on the individual's application to be a program participant.

+2.19.
+“Special Absentee Voting List” is the list of voters that are eligible to vote an absentee ballot who are permanently and totally physically disabled and are unable to vote in person at the polls and eligible participants in the Address Confidentiality Program.

 §153-37-3.
 Application Assistant Registration.